JOHN C. MEYER

 Thanks for the website visit!

-and interacting with children and staff at a local Child Development Center.
+children and staff at a local Child Development Center.
+It has been

 Here are five key guiding principles that should guide our communication with small children (they often need adult help to do these; but adults must model these communication styles also):